Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Show-1

 \subsection{Temporal Interpolation Model}

-To enhance the temporal resolution of videos we produce, we suggest a pixel-based temporal interpolation diffusion module.
-This method iteratively interpolates between the frames produced by our keyframe modules.
-The pixel interpolation approach is built upon our keyframe modules, with all parameters fine-tuned during the training process.
-We employ the masking-conditioning mechanism, as highlighted in \citep{blattmann2023align}, where the target frames for interpolation are masked.
-In addition to the original pixel channels C, as shown in Fig.~\ref{fig:block} we integrate 4 supplementary channels into the U-Net's input: 3 channels are dedicated to the RGB masked video input, while a binary channel identifies the masked frames.
-As depicted in the accompanying figure, during a specific noise timestep, we interpolate three frames between two consecutive keyframes, denoted as $x^{i}_{t}$ and $x^{i+1}_{t}$.
-For the added 3 channels, values of $z^{i}$ and $z^{i+1}$ remain true to the original pixel values, while the interpolated frames are set to zero.
-For the final mask channel, the mask values $m^{i}$ and $m^{i+1}$ are set to 1, signifying that both the initial and concluding frames are available, with all others set to 0.
-In conclusion, we merge these components based on the channel dimension and input them into the U-Net.
-For \(z^{i}\) and \(z^{i+1}\), we implement noise conditioning augmentation.
-Such augmentation is pivotal in cascaded diffusion models for class-conditional generation, as observed by \citep{ho2022imagen}, and also in text-to-image models as noted by \citep{he2022latent}.
-Specifically, this method aids in the simultaneous training of diverse models in the cascade.
-It minimizes the vulnerability to domain disparities between the output from one cascade phase and the training inputs of the following phase.
-Let the interpolated video frames be represented by $x^{,} \in \mathcal{R}^{4T \times C \times H \times W}$.
-Based on Eq.~\ref{objective}, we can formulate the updated objective as:
+We enhance the temporal resolution of videos with a pixel-based temporal interpolation diffusion model (Fig.~\ref{fig:architecture}, Stage b), which iteratively predicts the intermediate frames between the keyframes produced by the previous keyframe model (Sec.~\ref{sec:keyframe}).
+We employ the masking technique, as highlighted in ~\citep{blattmann2023align}, where the target intermediate frames to be interpolated are masked during training process.
+We inherit the UNet architecture from keyframe model and modify the input channels of the first convolution layer to accommodate the masked key frames as condition via channel-wise concatenation.
+Specifically, we start from the noisy video frames segment $\{x_{t}^i, x_{t}^{j}, x_{t}^{j+1}, x_{t}^{j+2}, x_{t}^{i+1}\} \in \mathcal{R}^{5 \times C \times H \times W}$ at timestep $t$, where $x_{t}^{\{i, i+1\}}$ are two consecutive key frames and $x_{t}^{\{j, j+1, j+2\}}$ are three intermediate frames to be interpolated.
+As depicted in Fig.~\ref{fig:input} (Interpolation), we concatenate them with the original key frames $x_0 \in \mathcal{R}^{5 \times C \times H \times W}$ and addition binary masks $m \in \mathcal{R}^{5 \times 1 \times H \times W}$ along the channel dimension as conditioning signals, resulting in an input shape of ${5 \times (C+C+1) \times H \times W}$.
+We set $x_0^{\{j, j+1, j+2\}}$ and $m^{\{j, j+1, j+2\}}$ to 0, indicating the frames to be interpolated.
+Note that $x_0$ and $m$ serve as the conditions.
+The UNet takes the concatenation with the shape of ${5 \times (C+C+1) \times H \times W}$ as its input.
+Then the UNet outputs noise with a shape of ${5 \times C \times H \times W}$ as the prediction of the noise at timestep $t$ for $\{x_{t}^i, x_{t}^{j}, x_{t}^{j+1}, x_{t}^{j+2}, x_{t}^{i+1}\} \in \mathcal{R}^{5 \times C \times H \times W}$.
+We apply noise conditioning augmentation to conditional key frames \(x_{0}^{i}\) and \(x_{0}^{i+1}\) by adding a small amount of random noise.
+Such augmentation is pivotal in cascaded diffusion models for conditional generation, as observed by ~\citep{ho2022imagen}, and also in text-to-image models as noted by ~\citep{he2022latent}.
+It aids in the simultaneous training of diverse models in a cascade manner and minimizes the vulnerability to domain disparities between the output from previous phase and the training inputs of the following phase.
+Let the interpolated video frames be represented by $x^{\prime} \in \mathcal{R}^{4N \times C \times H \times W}$($x_{t}^{\prime}$ can be regarded as the combination of multiple overlap segments $\{x_{t}^i, x_{t}^{j}, x_{t}^{j+1}, x_{t}^{j+2}, x_{t}^{i+1}\}$.
+Here we use $4N$ instead of $4N-3$ for simpler notation).
+Based on Eq.~\ref{objective}, we can formulate the updated objective as: { } Notably, we reuse the pretrained weights of keyframe model, exluding the last four channels of the first convolution layer, to finetune the interpolation model for fast convergence.